 ENJOYING THIS POST?
 PIN IT!

-This only ever happened once, but it got right up my nose.
-We had gone to a local restaurant.
+While in Hanoi we went to a local restaurant.
 It was full of Vietnamese families, and we were excited at the thought of eating authentically.
-You know how I love to make my family embrace the local culture.
-Whether they like it or not.
+(You know how I love to make my family embrace the local culture.
+Whether they like it or not.)

 Eventually, they brought us one menu between the four of us.
 I asked for another but was told that there was only one – even though I could quite plainly see that there were lots of other menus scattered around other tables.

 Our menu was written in English, and everything seemed to be way overpriced.
 Almost double in some cases.
 I reached over and took another menu from a family sitting at the table next to ours and our suspicions were confirmed.
 Exactly the same things but with a few extra dollars thrown in for good measure.

 We ordered from the local menu and paid the local price.
 Nothing was said, just a few looks were exchanged between the servers, and it never happened again.